willowsprings/campsite/content/english/glamping.md

   - text: Sheltered sink for washing up
   - text: Solar-powered drying room
   - text: Sheltered area with tables and chairs for when it's rainy
+  - text: Free drinking water from the spring
-  - text: Spring water for drinking and washing
+  - text: Dog and bike wash
   - text: WC disposal area

 - title: Not included, please bring with you